Polyphenols provide most of our dietary antioxidants

 oil), whole grains, legumes, fruit, and vegetables.

-Lignans enterodiol and enterolactone have weak
+Lignans enterodiol and enterolactone have weakestrogenicactivity

 - may have a role in hormone-related cancers (breast, uterine, ovarian, and

-prostate), heart disease and osteoporosis ( estrogen
+prostate), heart disease and osteoporosis (estrogen

 improves bone density); (Oregon state article)